NIEM/NIEM.github.io/niem-releases/5.1/index.md

 {:.box}
 > **[{{ site.data.release.description }}](https://github.com/NIEM/NIEM-Releases/releases/tag/{{tag}})** is now available for review!
 Please submit feedback (see below) by the end of the day **{{ site.data.release.feedbackDue }}**.

 NIEM 5.1 will be a minor release and is currently under development.
-Publication is scheduled for Fall 2021.
+Publication is scheduled for December 2021.

 ## Resources